colinmurphy1/onkyo-rs232/README.md

 ### `setFreq`

 Tunes to the specified frequency.

-* If frequency is specified as a float, or `xxx.x`, it will tune to a FM frequency.
-* If frequency is specified as an integer, or `xxxx`, it will tune to an AM frequency.
+You must specify the band (AM, FM, and in the near future XM and Sirius) and the frequency.

-To tune to 93.3 MHz, do `setFreq(93.3)`.
-Meanwhile, to tune to 540 KHz, do `setFreq(540)`.
+To tune to 93.3 MHz, do `setFreq('fm', 93.3)`.
+Meanwhile, to tune to 540 KHz, do `setFreq('am', 540)`.

 ### `sendTrigger`